aurelius-in/agentic-portfolio/README.md

 A single place to explore my production-grade, agentic AI work.
 Each project includes a short summary, use cases, tech stack, architecture notes, and screenshots.
 Perfect for quick evaluation by engineering leaders, execs, and recruiters.

-> Contact: oliver@reliaable.ai • LinkedIn: linkedin.com/in/oliveraellison
+> Contact: oliveraellison@gmail.com • LinkedIn: https://www.linkedin.com/in/oellison/

 ---